 Repertoire selection is also very important in the development of an artist.
 I strive to tailor repertoire choice to the student’s abilities and to challenge his or her weaknesses.
 Placing attainable challenges constantly in front of a student allows for optimal positive growth.
 Learning through example and in collaborative settings helps the student’s ears to develop and builds lifelong collaborative skills applicable to any field.
 Group lessons are also another option for synergistic learning.

-I currently teach exclusively at the Omaha Conservatory of Music and as Adjunct Faculty at the College of St. Mary.
+I currently teach privately in Omaha, NE and Des Moines, IA and as Adjunct Faculty at the College of St. Mary.
 Current students have won positions in All-State Marching Band, All-State Band, SWIBA, superiors in solo and ensemble, acceptance into local youth orchestras, and placement in top school bands.